The Scarlet School Trip

 The Scarlet School Trip (紅の修学旅行, Kurenai no Shūgakuryokō) is the 290th story arc of the Japanese manga series Case Closed, known as lit.
 Great Detective Conan, officially translated as Detective Conan (名探偵コナン, Meitantei Conan) in Japan.
 The arc was published in Shogakukan's Weekly Shōnen Sunday magazine between August and September 2017 in issues 37 to 44 and consisted of 6 chapters.
 The individual chapters were then collected into tankōbon volumes 94 and 95 which were released in Japan on December 18, 2017 and October 18, 2018 respectively.
 The majority were encapsulated into the 94th volume which became the 14th best selling manga in the first half of 2018.

 The Case Closed anime adapted the arc into episodes 927–928 and was broadcast on Nippon Television Network System between January 5, 2019 and January 12, 2019.
 The 2 episodes were among the top 3 watched weekly anime during its run.
 The arc follows Shinichi Kudo as he is involved several murder cases on his school field trip.
 In the beginning of the series, Shinichi was poisoned and turned into a child.
 Since then, he had been using the identity Conan Edogawa whilst keeping his true identity a secret.

+Viz Media localized and published the two volumes on April 8, 2025 and July 8, 2025.